GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

   ]
 </pre>

-if using both the error handler and the interceptor, then both need to be included in the providers:
+With both the error handler and the interceptor configured, your providers section will be:

 <pre>
   providers: [